snonux/ior/README.md

 <img src=assets/ioriotng-small.png align=right />

 I/O Riot NG is an experiments with BPF.
+This program traces for synchronous I/O syscalls and then analyses the time taken for each of those syscalls.

 Maybe a spiritual successor of one of my previous projects, I/O Riot https://codeberg.org/snonux/ioriot, the latter was based on SystemTap and C. The NG is based on Go, C and BPF (via libbpfgo).

-This program traces for I/O syscalls and then analyses the time taken for each of those syscalls.
-And also the time between of those syscalls.

 ## Fedora